deeptipooja37/LogMonitoringApp/README.md

 Steps to run the project :

 Step 1
-Command to compile package: mvn install
+Command to compile package
+$ mvn install

 Step 2
-Command to deploy package to embadded tomcat: mvn tomcat7:run
+Command to deploy package to embadded tomcat
+$ mvn tomcat7:run

 Step 3
 Application is available at: http://localhost:8080/